verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] I spoke her name when I was alone.
 - [ ] Some days I'm van Gogh's starry night, some days his suicide letter.
 - [ ] They look like monuments to something that died.
 Something very unpopular...
 Like the human spirit, for example.
+- [ ] I did meet some of the most insufferable people but they also met me.